 Disconnect your battery and take it out of the motorcycle.
 Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without battery.
-If there are bullseye indicator at your bike, you have to installate a electrolyt capacitor (min.
-20.000 $\mu$ F/16V) for smoothing the pulsing voltage instead of the battery.
-You will still have to replace all lightbulbs to 12 volt ones.
+If you want to skipp the battery but have direction indicators (flashers) on your bike, you have to in stall a electrolyt capacitor (min.
+20.000 μ F/16V) for smoothing the pulsing voltage.
+Sure, you will still have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.

-It might be that your local road traffic regulations demand the existence of a parking light facility (and hence battery).
+It might be that your local road traffic regulations demand the existence of a parking light facility (and hence a battery).

-Take the old dynamo and the ignition coil off.
+Take the old magneto and the ignition coil off.